Katie McKenna delves into what we’re all made of. We are what we eat, after all!

 In my case, I must be chocolate.
 In all honesty, our reality is driven by what we consume daily and I’m not just talking about carbs and protein.
-Naturally, lawyers are trained to be risk adverse and see potential issues, problems and horrors awaiting in every transaction.
+Naturally, lawyers train to be risk adverse and see potential issues, problems and horrors awaiting in every transaction.

 We take action to mitigate these risks and concerns obviously but it doesn’t fully escape our attention and we are always watching our own (and our clients backs) for the potential for financial, reputational, time consuming and miscellaneous damage causing monsters.